 Important considerations

-You are still in Alfama, which means steep, narrow streets and limited direct Uber access to the door.
-Most rideshare drivers will drop you at Portas do Sol or the Fado Museum.
-This requires a 200 to 400-meter walk with luggage over uneven cobblestones.
+The inclusion of an elevator immediately sets it apart from many local Airbnbs and smaller guesthouses.
+You are still in Alfama, which means limited direct Uber access to the door and a neighborhood that gets very quiet at night.
+Most rideshare drivers will drop you at Portas do Sol or the Fado Museum, which is a great starting point to experience Fado in Lisbon, requiring a 200 to 400-meter (656 to 1,312-foot) walk with luggage over uneven cobblestones.

 3. Valverde Hotel